rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

     </property>
 </configuration>
 ```
 This defines the desired replication to 1.
-In real world usages you would usualy want this number to be at least 3.
-But since we are only simulating it localy 1 will suffice.
+In real world usages you would usually want this number to be at least 3.
+But since we are only simulating it locally 1 will suffice.

 ## Dataset
 The data we will use to test our Map-Reduce algorithm will be the *Complete Shakespeare*.
-We can download this from the github of this course:
+We can download this from the course github:

 ```
 wget https://raw.githubusercontent.com/rubigdata-dockerhub/hadoop-dockerfile/master/100.txt